cobeylab/covid_IL/Data/README.md

 # Underreporting

 To account for underreporting in deaths for the time period between March 15 and March 28, we modified the approach of Weinberger et al.<sup>2</sup> to calculate the number of excess pneumonia and influenza deaths observed in that timeframe in Illinois. `underreporting_PnI_IL.csv` contains our estimate of the number of excess deaths which we use to calculate the fraction of covid deaths that were actually reported.
+The final underreporting fractions we used in our model are in `frac_underreported.csv`.
+We also provide  `nu_scaling.csv` which can scale reporting rates directly if desired.
+Currently, all scaling values are set to 1 (i.e., no scaling).

 # References
 1. Prem K, Cook AR, Jit M (2017) Projecting social contact matrices in 152 countries using contact surveys and demographic data.
 PLOS Computational Biology 13(9): e1005697. https://doi.org/10.1371/journal.pcbi.1005697